Oscar Wilde: Regina v Wilde

 After Wilde left the court, a warrant for his arrest was applied for on charges of sodomy and gross indecency.
 Robbie Ross found Wilde at the Cadogan Hotel, Pont Street, Knightsbridge, with Reginald Turner.
 Both men advised Wilde to go at once to Dover and try to get a boat to France; his mother advised him to stay and fight.
 Wilde, lapsing into inaction, could only say, "The train has gone.
 It's too late."
 On 6 April 1895, Wilde was arrested for "gross indecency" under Section 11 of the Criminal Law Amendment Act 1885, a term meaning homosexual acts not amounting to buggery (an offence under a separate statute).
-At Wilde's instruction, Ross and Wilde's butler forced their way into the bedroom and library of 16 Tite Street, packing some personal effects, manuscripts, and letters.
+At Wilde's instruction, Ross and Wilde's butler forced their way into the bedroom and library of 16 Tite Street, packing some personal effects, manuscripts and letters, so they would not be sequestered by the police.
 Wilde was then imprisoned on remand at Holloway, where he received daily visits from Douglas.

 Events moved quickly and his prosecution opened on 26 April 1895, before Mr Justice Charles.
 Wilde pleaded not guilty.
-He had already begged Douglas to leave London for Paris, but Douglas complained bitterly, even wanting to give evidence; he was pressed to go and soon fled to the Hotel du Monde.
+He had already begged Douglas to leave London for Paris, but Douglas complained bitterly, even wanting to give evidence; he was pressed to go and soon fled to the Hotel du Monde in France.
 Fearing persecution, Ross and many others also left the United Kingdom during this time.
-Under cross examination Wilde was at first hesitant, then spoke eloquently:
+Under cross-examination, Wilde was at first hesitant, then spoke eloquently:

-This response was counter-productive in a legal sense as it only served to reinforce the charges of homosexual behaviour.
+This response was counter-productive in a legal sense, for it only served to reinforce the charges of homosexual behaviour.
 The trial ended with the jury unable to reach a verdict.
 Wilde's counsel, Sir Edward Clarke, was finally able to get a magistrate to allow Wilde and his friends to post bail.
 The Reverend Stewart Headlam put up most of the £5,000 surety required by the court, having disagreed with Wilde's treatment by the press and the courts.
 Wilde was freed from Holloway and, shunning attention, went into hiding at the house of Ernest and Ada Leverson, two of his firm friends.
-Edward Carson approached Frank Lockwood QC, the Solicitor General and asked "Can we not let up on the fellow now?"
+Edward Carson approached Sir Frank Lockwood QC, the Solicitor General, and asked: "Can we not let up on the fellow now?"
 Lockwood answered that he would like to do so, but feared that the case had become too politicised to be dropped.